alemorvan/documentation/docs/guides/custom-linux-kernel.md

 The first step in building the kernel is configuring its features.
 Usually, your desired feature list will be based on whatever hardware you need to support.
 This, of course, means that you will need a list of that hardware.

 On a system that is already running Linux, you can run commands like – `lspci`, `lshw` and so on to help show detailed information about the exact hardware setup on your system.
-On  RPM-based distros these utilities are provided by the `pciutils*.rpm` and `lshw*.rpm` packages.
+On RPM-based distros, these utilities are provided by the `pciutils*.rpm` and `lshw*.rpm` packages.

 Having a better understanding of what constitutes your underlying hardware can help you better determine what you need in your custom kernel.
 You are ready to start configuring the kernel.